 Touch the Dark

-This urban fantasy is a paperback edition that was published by ROC on June 6, 2006 and has 307 pages.
+urban fantasy that was published by ROC on June 6, 2006 and has 307 pages.

 Explore it on Goodreads or Amazon.